a millennia-old legacy

 Since then, Rioja has been a model region, constantly modernising itself and adapting to the demands of new times, consumer habits and market evolution.
 With its particular way of understanding innovation within tradition, the great development of the production and marketing structure of Rioja in the last years of the twentieth century and the prestige achieved through the quality of its wines has turned it into one of the great wine regions of the world.
 If the last decades of the nineteenth century were the starting point of the modern history of Rioja wines, with the birth of industrial wineries and the improvement of processing techniques, the decade which took off with the mythical 1970 vintage meant a true revolution in production and marketing structures that would lead Rioja to its undisputed leadership among Spanish quality wines.

 Coinciding with the official recognition of Rioja as a Denominación de Origen Calificada in April 1991, it began a period of expansion and modernisation.
 The granting of the Calificada category was a recognition of the unceasing efforts by the Rioja wine sector to achieve even higher quality goals; efforts which multiplied in search of excellence.

 Well into the 21st century, Rioja remains committed to a quality policy whose objectives include ongoing improvement, independence, impartiality and the integrity of its activities.

-So much so that the Regulatory Council is certified by the ENAC (National Accreditation Entity) as an inspection body under the UNE-EN ISO/IEC 17020:2012 standard and it is currently implementing the UNE-EN ISO/IEC 17065:2012 standard as a certification body.
+So much so that the Regulatory Council is certified by the ENAC (National Accreditation Entity) as an inspection body under the UNE-EN ISO/IEC 17020:2012 standard and also as a certification body under the UNE-EN ISO/IEC 17065:2012.